Our choir is in Covid hiatus……. we will be singing as soon as the NSW Government allows us…. watch this space!

 Jane Jelbart directs this community choir (with a little difference), teaching songs from around the world, as well as gospel, contemporary music and folk.
 We have performed at numerous festivals, including the National Folk Festival in 2014, 2015, 2018 and 2019.

-We offer two opportunities to be a part of Ukestral Voices.
+We offer two opportunities to be a part of Ukestral Voices; Friday afternoons – which has been going since 2012 and Wednesday evenings – which started March 2017.
 Both choirs are open to new singers.

 When and Where?

 We sing at Adamstown Uniting Church Hall (corner of Brunker and Glebe Rds Adamstown)

 Wednesday evenings 6.30-8pm in the Barnes Room (downstairs)